Understanding Russia’s colonial aspirations is key to peace talks

 ZMINA recorded his speech during the panel discussion “Crimea and the Peace Formula.
 Humanitarian aspect” within the Fourth Summit of the International Crimea Platform on September 11, 2024.

 The question of history is incredibly important.
-For years, the Kremlin has weaponised history, a tactic that has proven very successful, particularly around the world.
+For years, the Kremlin has weaponised history, a tactic that has proven very successful around the world.
 I want to discuss this in several ways.

 However, first, I want to address the peace formula and the question of peace, because we must all acknowledge that there can be no peace with an aggressor bent on conquest, as Wilfried Jilge, a historian of Ukraine and Eastern Europe and senior adviser on Ukraine and the Black Sea region at the Integrated Response Hub for Ukraine at the Stabilization Platform, has rightly pointed out.

-We should invest as much as we can in supporting the Ukrainian forces to exercise their sovereign right under the UN Charter to defend themselves.
+We should invest as much as we can in supporting the Ukrainian forces in exercising their sovereign right under the UN Charter to defend themselves.
 That’s the most significant thing.
 Yet when discussing future peace, it’s crucial to understand the origins of this war and why Ukraine and Crimea matter so much.

-To begin, we must recognise that we have failed to understand that the Russian Federation is a colonial empire.
-Not was, but is now, a colonial empire.
-Here I speak in the context of British, American, and more broadly, European academic work.
+To begin with, we must recognise that we have failed to understand that the Russian Federation is a colonial empire – not was, but is now.
+Here, I speak in the context of British, American, and, more broadly, European academic work.

 Russia is currently engaged in recolonising territory through horrific means, as we know.
 We must be very clear about the colonial nature of this regime.
 Understanding this helps us grasp a few further things about Crimea.